Leonid-98/STM32F429_LCD_Paint/README.md

 ## Generic overview

-FreeRTOS based paint application inspired by Windows 98 Paint.
+This is FreeRTOS based paint application inspired by Windows 98 Paint. <br/>
-Project based on modified main board: added extension PCB, created in University of Tartu.
+Project based on modified main board: added extension PCB, created in University of Tartu. <br/>
 Most relevant extensions, used in this project is:

 1. Two additional GPIO buttons